lbinhv/SearchTool/readme.md

 Before you begin, ensure you have met the following requirements:
 Windows:
+- Clone develop branch to your local machine
+-
 - Open the project by Visual Studio 2019

 - Open the Web config in the "SearchTool" project to set value for the Following info below: